Tag

 The HyperX Alloy Origins’ compact and quality build makes it the best gaming keyboard for mainstream gamers who just want to get down to gaming.
 It’s comfortable, with a premium look and feel, from its keys to its frame and vibrant RGB lighting.
 If you’re familiar with linear , which are quick but offer little feedback, you’ll feel right at home with HyperX’s red linear switches.
 We also tested the clickier version, which uses HyperX’s aqua switches and is also available at Amazon and HyperX’s store

-For over $100, you can find gaming keyboards with more luxuries, such as media control buttons, a USB pass-through port (for easily plugging in another accessory, like your best gaming mouse), and more advanced .
+For over $100, you can find gaming keyboards with more luxuries, such as media control buttons, a USB pass-through port (for easily plugging in another accessory, like your best gaming mouse), and more advanced software.
 The Alloy Origins is definitely a no-frills keyboard — but what it does offer, it executes very well.

 If you’re not looking for a full-size keyboard, HyperX does offer smaller (and cheaper) versions of this keyboard.
 We’ve also tested the HyperX Alloy Origins 65 and the mini HyperX Alloy Origins 60, and HyperX also offers a TKL version — the HyperX Alloy Origins Core.